 In 2019, Yahoo made a big statement when it suspended about 5,900 ads as a measure to counter ad fraud.
 This shows how severe and sophisticated fraud has become.

-, about 3.95 billion yen is estimated to be the damages caused by ad fraud within six months in Japan.
+Out of 627 billion data analyzed on 6/12/2020, about 3.95 billion yen is estimated to be the damages caused by ad fraud within six months in Japan.
 This means that you must take extra measures against ad fraud if you must run digital ads.
 Unauthorized clicks, fake impressions, etc., are all methods that can swallow your ad expenses.

 How does ad fraud work?